LucasVanHaaren/kasaz-coding-challenge/README.md

 To start this application, you only need **docker** and **docker-compose**.
 The `docker-compose` file located at the root of the project allows you to build and run all of the services in docker containers.

+Go to the root directory and run this command:

 ```bash
 docker-compose up
 ```

+Then, visit the following url with your web browser: http://localhost:8080/

 ## Services